St Joseph's College, Hong Kong: Campus

 The College is near the central business district of Hong Kong.
 Its architecture is a combination of typical colonial European (British Imperialist) and modern styles.
 The Charles Kao Block (Old Building, north block), constructed in 1920, houses most of the classrooms.
 The Chapel Block (west block) houses the Old Hall, music room, laboratories, lecture room and the school chapel.
 These buildings were built in a Colonial style reflecting European influences.
 The two blocks are declared monuments of Hong Kong since August 2000.

 The modern New Building (south block), which replaced the original Club Germania on the site, houses the New Hall, senior laboratories, a library, computer rooms and a basketball court.

 In 2016, the College successfully acquired the former St. Paul's Co-educational Primary School at 26 Kennedy Road, a Grade 1 Historical Building, from the Education Bureau.
 This block houses F4 and F6 classrooms, and the music hall.

 A plan called "Vision 22" was in place to renovate the New Building (south block) in 2021.
 New student facilities including a student facility hub, a faculty hub, a heritage and appreciation hub, and a learning hub are to be renovated from the current library, staff rooms and previous senior classrooms.
 In the long term, the New Hall block will be rebuilt, featuring a multipurpose basketball court, a swimming pool and other sports facilities.
 The triangular playground will have a performance hub built-in, along with a new entrance at St Joseph's Path.
 A life experience hub will also be built under the atrium, providing short term accommodation for junior students.
 The project is expected to progress gradually, with the long term plans expected to be complete in more than 20 years time.

 Staff

 The College is governed by the School Management Committee.
-Members of the committee include the supervisor, the principal, two vice-principals, a teachers' representative, a Parent-Teacher Association representative, an Old Boys' Association representative and three Lasallian Brothers.
+Members of the committee include the supervisor, the principal, three vice-principals, a teachers' representative, a Parent-Teacher Association representative, an Old Boys' Association representative and three Lasallian Brothers.

 The faculty includes 67 classroom teachers, a careers mistress, a discipline mistress, a counselling mistress, a sports master, a librarian, one Native English Speaking (NET) teacher, and a French teacher.
 Laboratory technicians, IT technicians and a library assistant are also employed.
 A part-time social worker is accessible to the students.
 The current school supervisor is Brother Chan Jeffrey.